ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 ![IML topology](./img/IMLtopologyanntex.png)

-* To use arbitrary map file you should prepare map.png (export as png in any graphical software) and map.yaml.
+* To use arbitrary map file you should prepare **map.png** (export as png in any graphical software) and **map.yaml**.
 Here is an example of the CHEMI factory floorplan saved as png file:

 ![IML topology](../img/map.png)

 It should be a greyscaled image, where dark grey will be considered as obstacle, while light grey as free area.

-* To set the dimensions of the map file you need to prepare parameter file map.yaml, where you need to set the resolution of the map, and thresholds for defining what will be considered as an obstacle, and what as a free area.
+* To set the dimensions of the map file you need to prepare parameter file **map.yaml**, where you need to set the **resolution** of the map, and thresholds for defining what will be considered as an obstacle, and what as a free area.
 Here is an example for the CHEMI factory:
 ```
 image: map.png
 resolution: 0.12